 Figure 3.3.
 Students' ideas on the concept of prediction in climate change (pre-questionnaire).
-(Total number of students: 13)

 The forecast attitude as well as tautological answers are not surprising because prediction evocates immediately meteorological models.
 However, there are 5 students which show anticipation and foresight attitudes.
 Even though in a germinal way, they showed that possible future scenarios, uncertainty and probability are part of their ways of thinking.
 A detailed representation of the characteristics identified by each student is provided in Figure 3.4.